-Tyrol evokes images of with majestic mountains and deep valleys dotted by picture-postcard villages.
-To many this is also the dream image of Austria – rightly so.
+Tyrol evokes images of majestic mountains and deep valleys dotted by picture-postcard villages.
+To many, this is also the dream image of Austria – rightly so.

-Tyrol is entirely dominated the Alps.
+Tyrol is entirely dominated by the Alps.
 The spectacular nature in Austria’s third largest state is perfect for outdoor activities – summer and winter alike.
-The alpine landscape totally dominates the state, as it has more than 500 peaks that are higher than 3000 metres above sea-level.
-Despite that Tyrol has gained much of its fame as a prime tourist destination from ski-tourists, the state also has much to offer rest of the year.
+The alpine landscape dominates the state, as it has more than 500 peaks that are higher than 3000 meters above sea level.
+Despite that Tyrol has gained much of its fame as a prime tourist destination from ski-tourists, the state also has much to offer the rest of the year.

 Nature and Culture

-When you think about Tyrol, it often creates images of high mountains, alpine ski resorts, typical Tyrolean houses, pastures filled with flower and grazing cows and old wooden farm buildings.
+When you think about Tyrol, it often creates images of high mountains, alpine ski resorts, typical Tyrolean houses, pastures filled with flowers and grazing cows, and old wooden farm buildings.
 This is correct to a certain extent.
 Nonetheless, the Alpine State in western Austria has far more facets to it.
-The Tyrolean’s are concerned about their nature and its cultural heritage and hold on to many old traditions.
-All around the year there are numerous folklore and traditional festivals held around the state.
-Check out the events calendars on the local tourist offices websites.
+The Tyroleans are concerned about their nature and its cultural heritage and hold on to many old traditions.
+All around the year, there are numerous folklore and traditional festivals held around the state.
+Check out the events calendars on the local tourist offices’ websites.

 Unending hiking trails

-Tyrol has no large lakes like neighbouring states such as Salzburg or Carinthia.
+Tyrol has no large lakes like neighboring states such as Salzburg or Carinthia.
 However, water is no shortcoming as a result of all the snow falling in the mountains every winter.
 You will find many small lakes and waterways scattered throughout the state, with possibilities for water sports.
-Kössen for example, is known for white-water rafting on Großache, which flows north through the swamp Entenlochklamm on the border with Germany.
-Achensee is popular for sailing and wind surfing.
+Kössen for example is known for white-water rafting on Großache, which flows north through the swamp Entenlochklamm on the border with Germany.
+The Achensee (lake) is popular for sailing and windsurfing.

 The alpine skiing world cup has put many Austrian ski resorts firmly on the tourist destination maps.
-Places like Kitzbühel, Sölden and St. Anton, just to mention a few, have gained fame beyond the European alpine skiing community.
+Places like Kitzbühel, Sölden, and St. Anton, just to mention a few, have gained fame beyond the European alpine skiing community.
 Nonetheless, ski resorts such as Zillertal or Seefeld should not be overlooked either.
 Tyrol in the winter is not only about alpine skiing.
-There are fantastic opportunities for cross-country skiing, ice skating, tobogganing, winter hiking or snow-shoe hiking.
-Ergo, Tyrol evokes images of winter wonderlands, steep slopes and smashing after-ski party’s.
+There are fantastic opportunities for cross-country skiing, ice skating, tobogganing, winter hiking, or snow-shoe hiking.
+Ergo, Tyrol evokes images of winter wonderlands, steep slopes, and smashing after-ski parties.
 For many the ultimate image of alpine Austria, and rightly so.
 The state has Austria’s highest mountain the Grossglockner 3798 m within its borders (East Tyrol).
-This is one of many reasons that makes the alpine state, a skier’s paradise in winter and a hiker’s paradise in summer.
+This is one of many reasons that make the alpine state, a skier’s paradise in winter and a hiker’s paradise in summer.

 East Tyrol (Osttirol)

 A small part of Tyrol is separated from the rest of the state, by a sliver of SalzburgerLand.
-This ocurred when Austria was forced to seed the southern part of Tyrol to Italy, as part of the peace agreement after World War I. East Tyrol is equally mountainous as the rest of the state, and also offers an amazing range of winter sports.
-There are beautiful sparsely inhabited valleys to explore and stunningly scenic roads to be travelled, by car, motorbike or bicycle.
-The eastern part is still firmly connected to its southern part, albeit seperated by an international border, in Italy.
+This occurred when Austria was forced to seed the southern part of Tyrol to Italy, as part of the peace agreement after World War I. East Tyrol is equally mountainous as the rest of the state, and also offers an amazing range of winter sports.
+There are beautiful sparsely inhabited valleys to explore and stunningly scenic roads to be traveled, by car, motorbike, or bicycle.
+The eastern part is still firmly connected to its southern part, albeit separated by an international border, in Italy.

 South Tyrol (Alto Aldige / Südtirol)

 Because, even though South Tyrol is part of Italy, at heart it’s still a part of Tyrol.
-The predominantly German speaking Italian province South Tyrol (Bozen – Alto Aldige) was separated from the rest of Tyrol in 1920, as previously mentioned.
-Today the culturally very similar Austrian state of Tyrol and the Italian autonomous province South Tyrol, enjoy extensive cross-border cooperation.
+The predominantly German-speaking Italian province of South Tyrol (Bozen – Alto Aldige) was separated from the rest of Tyrol in 1920, as previously mentioned.
+Today the culturally very similar Austrian state of Tyrol and the Italian autonomous province of South Tyrol, enjoy extensive cross-border cooperation.